Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on quasi-graphs

 Now assume that $a$ and $b$ are in the same quasi-arc $L_i$, and let $\varphi\colon \R_+\to L_i$ be a parameterization of $L_i$.
 By Theorem~\ref{thm:dec-qg}, $\omega(L_i)\cap L_i=\emptyset$, and so $\varphi$ is a homeomorphism.
 Pick $s,t\in\R_+$ such that $\varphi(s)=a$ and $\varphi(t)=b$.
 Without loss of generality, assume that $s<t$.
 Then $\varphi|_{[s,t]}$ is an arc with $\varphi(s)=a$ and $\varphi(t)=b$.
 Let $\alpha\colon [0,1]\to X$ be another arc (different from $\varphi$) with endpoints $a$ and $b$, and say $\alpha(0)=a$ and $\alpha(1)=b$.
 As every point in $\varphi((s,t))$ has valence $2$, $\alpha((0,1))\cap \varphi((s,t))=\emptyset$.
 Then there exists $c\in (0,1)$ such that $\alpha((c,1))=\varphi((t,\infty))$.
 But this implies that $\omega(L_i)=\{\alpha(c)\}$, which is in contradiction to the assumption in Theorem~\ref{thm:dec-qg} that $L_i$ is an oscillatory quasi-arc. \end{proof}

-Thus any non-degenerate arcwise connected closed set $H$ of a quasi-graph $G$ is again a quasi-graph, but the positive integer $N$ in the definition can increase as some path in $G$ may not belong to $H$.
+By the above, any non-degenerate arcwise connected closed set $H$ of a quasi-graph $G$ is again a quasi-graph, but the positive integer $N$ in the definition can increase as some path in $G$ may not belong to $H$.